 I moisturize like the dickens because my Belgian grandmother did and she had no wrinkles well into her 90s.
-Besides that I love Laura Mercier primer and tinted moisturizer and splurge on bottles of Weleda Pomegranate oil and use that as a body lotion.
+Besides that, I love Laura Mercier primer and tinted moisturizer and splurge on bottles of Weleda Pomegranate oil and use that as a body lotion.
 Once it gets cold and dry out, everyone in my family uses C.O.
-Bigelow Rose Salve on chapped lips, cuticles, etc. I think it can actually heal anything.
+Bigelow Rose Salve on chapped lips, cuticles, etc. I think it can heal anything.

 Best family trip?

-For the past six years we’ve been going to the midcoast of Maine for two weeks every summer.
+For the past six years, we’ve been going to the midcoast of Maine for two weeks every summer.
 We rent a house on the water outside of Rockland near the lobstering villages of Tenants Harbor and Owl’s Head.
-The first year we went was on a whim—I had never been to Maine but for some reason I felt like the state was calling me.
+The first year we went was on a whim—I had never been to Maine but for some reason, I felt like the state was calling me.
 We love everything about it: The fish and lobster that you can buy and cook the same day it’s caught, gorgeous views everywhere you look, and the lack of a “scene”.
 The journey there is as much a part of the experience as the actual stay.
 On the way up we stop in Portsmouth, New Hampshire for the night to break up the ride and have dinner at American Flatbread.
 The next day we stop in South Portland for the best bagel sandwich in the world at 158 Pickett Street Cafe.
-Then we drive coastal Route 1 north, stopping again in the town of Wiscasset (famous for Red’s lobster roll, but there’s always a massive line) to go to my favorite stationary store, Rock Paper Scissors.
+Then we drive coastal Route 1 north, stopping again in the town of Wiscasset (famous for Red’s lobster roll, but there’s always a massive line) to go to my favorite stationery store, Rock Paper Scissors.
 Once we’re settled at the house, the days are full of bracing swims, long lunches, berry picking, walks to a lobster shack that was turned into a used bookstore, board games, scrambling on the rocks, making fairy houses in the woods, and then maybe dinner on the water at the Cod End, Waterman’s Beach (they supply the lobster and ice cream, you bring the booze and cheese and crackers for appetizer), or if we’re feeling fancy, the amazing Primo’s.
 We also take day trips and always discover something new.
 Last summer it was Salt Water Farm and café in Rockport.